 Why You Need a Property Title Search

-When a real esate agent in Edmonton is working for either a buyer or a seller, a title search needs to be pulled prior to listing a home or writing an offer to purchase to ensure the saleablity of the property.
+When a real estate agent in Edmonton is working for either a buyer or a seller, a property title search needs to be pulled prior to listing a home or writing an offer to purchase to ensure the saleability of the property.

 - The Legal description: The municipal or mailing address is different from the legal description and includes a block, lot and Plan number.

-- The amount of the last mortgage, any second or third mortages or the original purchase amount at the time of purchase or there may be a nominial fee.
+- The amount of the last mortgage, any second or third mortgages or the original purchase amount at the time of purchase or there may be a nominal fee.

 Other things which can be revealed on a property title search may include:

 - Outstanding or owing property taxes, special assessments, delinquent condominium fees which have not been paid by the seller.

 - Outstanding creditors including other financial institutions and businesses for things like unpaid vehicle loans, furniture stores, construction loans, personal loans, etc

 - A lis pendens, which is normally added by a lawyer during a divorce procedures and "freezes" the transfer of a property until all parties are satisfied.

 - Easements and Liens from a third party, such as the municipality, utility company or Environmental liens, who may have rights to use part of your property.